swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 }
 ```

-Code in the caller is now well defined because `initAorB` is now a
+Code in the caller is well defined because `initAorB` is now a
 compiler barrier for unsafe pointer access.
 Furthermore, each unsafe
 pointer cast is explicit: